Muriel Médard

-Muriel Médard (born February 1, 1968) is an information theorist and electrical engineer.
+Muriel Médard (born February 1, 1968) is a French and American information theorist and electrical engineer.
 She is the Cecil H. Green Professor of Electrical Engineering at the Massachusetts Institute of Technology (MIT) and is known for her research in network coding.
+She is a Principal Investigator at the Research Laboratory of Electronics.

 Education and career

-Médard earned a bachelor's degree from MIT in 1989, with a double major in mathematics and electrical engineering.
+Médard earned a Baccalauréat from the Lycée International de Saint-Germain-en-Laye, and later a bachelor's degree from MIT in 1989 with a double major in mathematics and electrical engineering.
 She earned a second bachelor's degree from MIT in 1991, in Russian studies, at the same time earning a master's degree in electrical engineering.
 She completed her doctorate (Sc.D.) in electrical engineering at MIT, with a minor in management, in 1995.
 Her dissertation was Capacity of Multiple User Time Varying Channels in Wireless Communications and was supervised by Robert G. Gallager.

 After postdoctoral research in the MIT Lincoln Laboratory, Médard became an assistant professor at the University of Illinois at Urbana–Champaign in 1998.
 She returned to MIT as a faculty member in 2000.

 In 2012, Médard served as president of the IEEE Information Theory Society.